Skip to content

 That’s it!

-10. Run PowerShell from File Explorer Address Bar
+10. From the File Explorer Address Bar

 open powershell from file explorer address bar

-11. Open PowerShell as Admin from File Explorer Menu
+11. Via the File Explorer Menu

 open powershell admin from file explorer menu

-12. Open PowerShell in a Folder in Windows 10/11
+12. Open PowerShell in a Folder

 open powershell window in a folder

-13. Open PowerShell from Task Manager
+13. From Task Manager

 You can also open PowerShell in Windows 10 or 11 from the Task Manager.
 You can launch Task Manager using Ctrl + Shift + Esc keyboard shortcut.
 Click More details from the bottom-left corner of the Task Manager window.
 Click on File > Run new task.
 Now, type “powershell” in the text box of the Create New Task pop-up and click OK.
 You can select “Create this task with administrative privileges” option if you want to run PowerShell as an admin.